We want to make sure everyone can get information about our payments and services.

-We offer a number of phone services to make it easier for you to contact us.
+We offer some phone services to make it easier for you to contact us.

-This is our phone number for enquiries about Centrelink payments and services for people with disability, illness or injury, and their carers.
-It is available 8 am to 5 pm Monday to Friday.
+People with disability, illness or injury, and their carers can call 132 717.
+It's for enquiries about Centrelink payments and services.
+It's available 8 am to 5 pm Monday to Friday.

-Customers who are deaf or have hearing or speech impairment can contact us through this free TTY service.
+People who are deaf or have a hearing or speech impairment can contact us through the TTY Freecall™ 1800 810 586 service.

 National Relay Service

-The National Relay Service helps people throughout Australia who are deaf or have a hearing or speech impairment to contact using TTY, Speak and Listen, Internet relay, Video Relay and Captioned Relay.
+This service helps people in Australia who are deaf or have a hearing or speech impairment contact us using:

 Read more on the National Relay Service website.